omarkawach/spatial_analysis_scenarios/README.md

 ### Delivery - Pharmacy Prescription Delivery

-*Category*
-- Network Analysis

-*Context*

 Prescription drugs are now available for delivery to customers.
 A Canadian pharmacy chain, Shoppers Drug Mart, finds that one of their customers lives near 3 Shoppers locations.
-To decide which store should send a driver to deliver the medication, they use QGIS' shortest path algorithm.
+To decide which store should send a driver to deliver the medication, they use QGIS' shortest path algorithm from the network analysis toolbar.
 The shortest path cost will be calculated in meters.

-*Parameter*

-- Default speed: 50km/hr

-*Results*
+Default speed is 50km/hr.

 ![](scenario_images/shoppers_drug_mart/qgis.png)